janpetzold/az305-learning/README.md

 - **Site Recovery service**: Site Recovery helps ensure business continuity by keeping business apps and workloads running during outages.
 Site Recovery [replicates](https://learn.microsoft.com/en-us/azure/site-recovery/azure-to-azure-quickstart "https://learn.microsoft.com/en-us/azure/site-recovery/azure-to-azure-quickstart") workloads running on physical and virtual machines (VMs) from a primary site to a secondary location.
 When an outage occurs at your primary site, you fail over to a secondary location, and access apps from there.
 After the primary location is running again, you can fail back to it.
 - **Backup service**: The [Azure Backup](https://learn.microsoft.com/en-us/azure/backup/ "https://learn.microsoft.com/en-us/azure/backup/") service keeps your data safe and recoverable.

-For Hyper-V to Azure migration via Site Recovery there is no Bitlocker support, Windows Server only 2012 (not 2016) and Linux Gen2 VMs are not supported
+For Hyper-V to Azure migration via Site Recovery there is no Bitlocker support, Windows Server only 2012 (not 2016) and Linux Gen2 VMs are not supported.

+To migrate a VM from AWS/Google to Azure you need a server in AWS as config server, Azure Site Recovery Unified Setup and enable replication for the VM.

 You can’t delete a Recovery Services vault if it is registered to a server and holds backup data.
 Therefore all backups operations must be stopped before deleting the vault.

+A Backup Policy in Azure Recovery Services vault is used to configure retention and schedule of the backup.

 Examples of high-availability design components include clustering and load balancing: